get-select/dbt-snowflake-query-tags/README.md

 ### Query tags

-To extend the information added in the query tags, set the [query_tag](https://docs.getdbt.com/reference/resource-configs/snowflake-configs#query-tags) config value to a mapping type.
-Examples:
+To extend the information added in the query tags, there are a few options:

 #### Model config

+Set the [query_tag](https://docs.getdbt.com/reference/resource-configs/snowflake-configs#query-tags) config value to a mapping type.
+Example:

 Model
 ```sql